Market

 (ii) Trade receivables consist of a large number of customers, spread across diverse industries and places across India.

-(iii) Apart from one large customer of the Company, the Company does not have significant credit risk exposure to any single customer.
-Concentration of credit risk related to a single Company did not exceed 15% of trade receivables at the end of the year.
+(iii) Apart from one large customer of the company, the Company does not have significant credit risk exposure to any single customer.
+Concentration of credit risk related to a single company did not exceed 15% of trade receivables at the end of the year.

 (iv) The Company applies the simplified approach to provide for expected credit losses prescribed by Ind AS 109, which permits the use of the lifetime expected loss provision for all trade receivables.
 The Company has computed expected credit losses based on a provision matrix which uses historical credit loss experience of the Company and individual receivable specific provision where applicable.